kozmoai/glent-deploy-aws/website/docs/tutorials/create-environments.md

 We're going to start with creating a new AWS Environment Provider.

-In the default GLENT on AWS solution used by this tutorial, the Infrastructure as Code source and CI/CD pipelines responsible for provisioning infrastructure have already been created and reside in a GitLab reference repository.
+In the default KOZMO on AWS solution used by this tutorial, the Infrastructure as Code source and CI/CD pipelines responsible for provisioning infrastructure have already been created and reside in a GitLab reference repository.

 We'll use an **AWS ECS Environment Provider** template to provision our AWS Elastic Container Service (ECS) runtime environment.